Engage Online Ambassadors

 “Think back to the last time you bought a pair of shoes, or researched the next book you wanted to read.
 Where did your search start?
 If you’re like any other consumer, it probably began with customer reviews.
 Why?
 Because reviews are candid.
 They’re not published by the company promoting the product; they’re not fluffed up with marketing lingo and meaningless buzzwords; and most importantly, they’re the words of people just like you.”

 I always suggest nonprofits sign-up for GreatNonprofits, a nonprofit review platform that is allied with GuideStar.
 “These stories are submitted by people who know you best – your clients, donors, volunteers, and others – all those who have experienced the impact of nonprofit work up close!”
 To read testimonials about the effectiveness of GreatNonprofits, follow this link.

 Do you have an online ambassador program?

-My suggestion to nonprofit organizations is to include the role of “online ambassador” in the job descriptions for board and advisory board members who are active on social media.
+My suggestion to nonprofit organizations is to include the role of “online ambassador” in the job descriptions for board and advisory board members who are active online.
 Can they set aside time once weekly, every few weeks, or monthly to share a positive experience, and to encourage their colleagues to support your nonprofit organization?
 This is a simple, but ultimately very helpful request to make – whether that be on Twitter, Facebook, GreatNonprofits, LinkedIn or other platform.

 Certainly, you would expect leading volunteers and donors to be community advocates and to say positive things about your nonprofit’s work and accomplishments whenever and wherever appropriate.
-If your advocates are also active online, consider asking them to set aside time to share their opinions and experiences online.
+If your advocates are also active online, ask them to set aside time to share their opinions and experiences online.

 - Ongoing identification of potential ambassadors for both awareness building and fundraising initiatives.